theonetruenerd/VenusLibraryDocumentation/docs/source/HSLStrLib.rst

     :return: The number of replaced instances of oldSubStr.
 Zero if the string is unchanged.
     :rtype: Variable

-.. py:function:: StrReverseFind(variable str, variable subStr)
+.. ven:function:: StrReverseFind(variable str, variable subStr)

     The StrReverseFind function searches a string object for the last match of a sub-string